ze-codes/tee-time-scraper/README.md

 # Tee Time Scraper

-This project is a web scraper designed to collect tee time data from various golf course websites and store it in a Firestore database.
+This project is a web scraper designed to collect tee time data from various golf course websites and store it in a PostgreSQL database.
 It's built to work alongside a separate user-facing tee-time booking web app.

 ## Features

-- Scrapes tee time data from multiple golf course websites
+- Scrapes tee time data from Mayfair Lakes golf course website
-- Stores collected data in Firestore
+- Stores collected data in a PostgreSQL database
 - Modular design for easy addition of new website scrapers
 - Asynchronous scraping for improved efficiency
+- Timezone-aware datetime handling for Vancouver (PST/PDT)

 ## Prerequisites

 - Python 3.7+
-- Firebase account and project set up
+- PostgreSQL database
+- Chrome browser (for Selenium WebDriver)

 ## Installation